FAQs - Online NeuroCamp 2021

-NeuroCamp is organised by neuroscientists based in Munich and in the previous years, it also took place in Munich.
+NeuroCamp is organised by neuroscientists based in Munich and before CoViD19, it also took place in Munich.
 However, we invite applications and participants from all around the world.
-Due to the COVID-19 pandemic and unpredictable circumstances and travel restrictions taken by different governments, we decided to conduct NeuroCamp 2020 online.
+Due to the CoViD-19 pandemic and unpredictable circumstances and travel restrictions taken by different governments, we decided to conduct NeuroCamp 2021 online.
 The advantage is that you can participate from wherever you are in the world, as long as you have a computer and an internet connection.
 There is no need to travel or to worry about accomodation.

 3) How does online NeuroCamp work exactly?